hamzaPixl/hmounir/content/posts/validation/index.md

 ## Introduction

-Data data data, you can store them use them as value and build great things from it.
-What if your data are not reliable anymore ?
-You business has one thing that need to be reliable : `data` that you store.
+Data data data, you can store them use them as value, and build great things from it.
+What if your data are not reliable anymore?
+Your business has one thing that needs to be reliable: the `data` that you store.

 You need to validate your input before using it.
-Were are going to see here how you can do it properply for a REST api.
-So you can imagine building a business that save claims and you want that some field are required, match a pattern, and more.
-You can validate everything so that your data that are comming to your application is reliable and with the format you want.
+Where are going to see here how you can do it properly for a REST API.
+So you can imagine building a business that saves claims and you want that some fields are required, match a pattern and more.
+You can validate everything so that the data that are coming to your application is reliable and with the format you want.

 ## Dependencies